xiao-guangv/BHA2022/docs/week1.md

 - What is Life?
 How would you define it, can you actually define it?
 →The conditions for being life can be listed, but not clearly defined.

 - What is BioHacking?
-What does it mean for you?
+What does it mean for you?<br>
 →Bio Hacking means “do it yourself and think for yourself” for me.<br>
 Through Bio Hacking, I want to change the way I see the world, especially to feel the wonder of life activity.<br>
 I also want to deepen my own thinking about "what is life?".